 Karbi Anglong District, Assam

-Karbi Anglong District is an administrative district in the state of Assam, India.
-It is situated about 190 km from Dispur, the state capital of Assam.
-The district headquarters is located at Diphu.
-Karbi, Assamese and Bengali are the main languages spoken in the district.
-The district covers a total geographical area of 10,434 km², including 10,396.55 km² of rural area and 37.45 km² of urban area.
+Karbi Anglong is an administrative district in Assam, India.
+The district is located about 190 km from Dispur, the capital of Assam.
+Its administrative headquarters is in Diphu.
+Karbi, Assamese and Bengali are the major languages spoken in the district.
+The district covers a total area of 10,434 km², including 10,396.55 km² of rural area and 37.45 km² of urban area.

 List of Subdivisions in Karbi Anglong District